Key links to resources for Businesses

 Support for reclaiming Statutory Sick Pay

 What is it: legislation to allow SMEs to reclaim Statutory Sick Pay (SSP) for sickness absence due to COVID-19.
-The refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of COVID-19.
+The refund covers up to two weeks’ SSP per eligible employee who has been off work because of COVID-19.

 Three month extension for filing accounts